Ultimate One Week Italy Itinerary for First Timers

 Italy might just be my favorite country in Europe.
 But as much as I like love traveling Italy, several people I meet hate it!
 They find it too expensive, too touristic, or too this, that, and the other thing.
 Because of this, and because I hate to see tourists leaving one of my favorite destinations disappointed, I’m sharing how I would recommend spending one week in Italy as a first timer.
 I start with the high-level breakdown, and then include a day-by-day detailed itinerary.

 Now, I have to warn you.
 This one week Italy itinerary is super detailed.
-Like, how-the-hell-do-you-have-time-to-write-all-this detailed.
+Like, how-the-heck-do-you-have-time-to-write-all-this detailed.
 And I did that on purpose.
 You can go to any old website to get a vague “two nights in here” and “one night here,” bare-bones itinerary for Italy.
 But those itineraries don’t tell you what to do in each place, or how to get from each city to city.
 You’d have to go look that up after.
 But not with this itinerary.

 Basically, what I’m trying to say is: you might absolutely want to save this for later right now by bookmarking it or saving it on Pinterest, just in case you don’t finish all in one go.
 Then, grab a cuppa, sit back, and let’s get to it!